Nickiroo/Nickiroo/README.md

 public class goals(){
 	/*
 		Transfer to UCSD
-		Become comfortable with swift for IOS apps using BLE, pytorch, tensorflow, kotlin Make another MMModule that uses the canvas/instructure API for students to use and many, many more...
+		Make another MMModule that uses the canvas/instructure API for students to use and many, many more...
 	*/